zhanglab/psamm/docs/tutorial/fpp.rst

 the `model.yaml` file, so that it will be excluded automatically from FPP calculation when running ``vis`` command on this model.

-Running the command above will export three files: 'reaction.dot', 'reactions.edges.tsv', 'reactions.nodes.tsv'.
+By default, running the command above will export three files: 'reaction.dot', 'reactions.edges.tsv', 'reactions.nodes.tsv'.
+Users can specify the file name through ``--output`` argument

 The first file, 'reactions.dot', contains a text based representation of the network graph in the 'dot' language.
 This graph language is used primarily by